For childhood trips, I travelled in dribs and drabs through small family holidays to Cornwall, France and Thailand.

 In March 2016, I visited Gothenburg, Sweden.
 Sophia and I enjoyed a city break and then visited the Archipelago Islands where we embraced the pure freedom of golf buggying on a car free island.

 May 2016 marks my 30th country (Austria!).
 I cycled 300km from Passau (Germany) to Vienna (Austria) along the Danube River with Alex.
 We took in the sights of evergreen Austrian forests, the spectacular watercourse of the river and abbeys, castles and palaces.

 In June 2016, it was my very first sales weekend to Madeira, Portugal.
 It was a short break away with lots of Portuguese Food, cliff side walks and a toboggan ride.

-From 9th – 18th July 2016, I went on my 4th Educational with Exodus, a week of climbing craggy mountains with Via Ferrata in the Dolomites!
+From 9th – 18th July 2016, I went on my 4th Educational with Exodus, a week of climbing craggy mountains in Italy with Via Ferrata in the Dolomites!

 The summer of 2016 was x2 trekking Educationals with work.
-For my 5th Educational, I went on the trip Summits and Ridges of the Queryas in August 2016.
+For my 5th Educational, I went to France on the trip Summits and Ridges of the Queryas in August 2016.